Lake Management Planning Project Details

 The project structure shown here provides a framework for the lake management planning process.
 While the basic structure of the framework will remain consistent throughout the project, Technical Teams and Focus Groups may change as new priorities or topics are realized.
 The framework was constructed in this way to accommodate the often dynamic process of developing a lake management plan for a large water body system.

-Steering Committee: The Steering Committee drives the project and is made up of 16 voting members and 3-8 non-voting advisory members.
-The Steering Committee will vote to choose the three members at large.
-More than half of the voting Steering Committee members should be present to vote on a topic.
+Steering Committee: The Steering Committee drives the project and is made up of nine voting members and several non-voting, advisory members.
+An ad hoc committee will vote to choose the three members at large.

 Technical teams are small groups of experienced conservation professionals.
 A Technical Team will be formed for each management topic.
-Technical Team leaders (one from each Team) will serve as voting members on the Steering Committee.
-Please note: Aquatic Invasive Species (AIS) and Aquatic Plant Management (APM) Technical Teams chose to join forces and are now one team.
+Technical Team leaders (one from each Team) will serve as non-voting, advisory members on the Steering Committee.

 Focus Groups are groups of stakeholders including members of the public.
 Technical Teams help to facilitate Focus Groups and serve as a communication link between the Focus Groups and Steering Committee.

-Winnebago Waterways Committee (WWC) will be made up of County Executives/Administrators, County Board Chairs and the Land Conservation Committee Chairs for each county (3 seats for each county) or their approved designee.
+Winnebago Waterways Committee (WWC) is made up of County Executives/Administrators, County Board Chairs and the Land Conservation Committee Chairs for each county (3 seats for each county) or their approved designee from Fond du Lac, Calumet, and Winnebago Counties.
 County representatives on the Steering Committee will serve as the communication link between the Steering Committee and the WWC.

 Technical Team Tasks: